 Social TV Show Fandom Nuances In Engagement Among SVOD Subscribers

 The 20,000 Foot View: As the TV viewing experience becomes increasingly fragmented across the digital sphere, TV show fandom is becoming ever more nuanced.
 Across the five largest social apps by weekly usage, TV brand engagement varies considerably.
 Facebook and YouTube are both mainstream social apps by engagement and exhibit the highest levels of TV fandom among SVOD subscribers.
-Within this cohort Snapchat has the lowest level of fandom with only six out of XXX shows having a fandom penetration of over XXX This reflects a lower interest in traditional TV formats among younger audiences.
+Within this cohort Snapchat has the lowest level of fandom with only six out of shows having a fandom penetration of over This reflects a lower interest in traditional TV formats among younger audiences.
 TV show fans are predominately on the more mainstream social apps.
 TV show engagement is therefore nuanced by the choice of social apps used.
 The data in this report is drawn from MIDiA’s Video Trends tracker.

 - Social platform engagement is broadly equal across the US, UK, Canada and Australia

 - Facebook is the most used social app, with weekly active users (WAUs)

 - Weekly SVOD users over index for usage of all five major social platforms

 - The UK is the only market where Twitter outperforms of SVOD subscribers Facebook and use YouTube on a weekly basis

 - Facebook has higher weekly engagement than YouTube among SVOD subscribers